Skin Cancer Awareness Month: What to Look for in a Sunscreen

 Finding the Right Sunscreen to Fight Skin Cancer

-Skin cancer can happen to anyone for many reasons, but there are ways to protect yourself against being diagnosed with it.
-The most common cause of skin cancer is sun exposure and the best way to protect against the sun is with the proper sunscreen.
+Skin cancer can happen to anyone for many reasons, but there are ways to protect yourself against it.
+The most common cause of skin cancer is sun exposure.
+The best way to protect against the sun is with the proper sunscreen.
 The dermatologists at Dermatology & Mohs Surgery Institute want you to be informed on which sunscreen is best for you and why.
 Below you will learn more on how to best protect yourself with sunscreen.

 Sunlight and Skin Cancer